 Can willow coffins be cremated?

 Yes, willow coffins can be cremated or buried.
-Willow wood itself provides a hot and fast burn, it has a high surface area due to its construction out of small willow withies.
-Willow is a reputable wood used for kindling making and is the principle type of wood in the production of fine charcoal for black powder in the pyrotechnics industry.
+Willow wood itself provides a high temperature and rapid burn during the cremation process, it has a large surface area due to its construction using small willow withies.
+Wicker coffins are ideal for cremation, Willow is a reputable wood often used for kindling and is the principle type of wood in the production of fine charcoal, for the pyrotechnics industry.
 Willow is a fast growing sustainable wood resource which makes it particularly applicable for the short lifespan of a cremated coffin.

 Do coffins get re-used?